Trader Joe’s Coffees, Ranked by Coffee Snobs

 24. Costa Rica Tarrazu

-The experts in our tasting klatch were able to find a slight trace of nuttiness to the finish of this mostly dull cup of Costa Rican coffee, but a lingering taste of fresh asphalt quickly ruined whatever joy was to be found in this cup.
+The experts in our tasting klatch were able to find a slight trace of nuttiness to the finish of this mostly dull cup of Costa Rican coffee, but a lingering taste of copper quickly ruined whatever joy was to be found in this cup.
+But there is at least some joy.

 23. Shade Grown

-The bird-friendly growing method of this espresso blend is admirable, but the burnt-toast finish it left in our mouth was too close to the olfactory hallucination associated with brain tumors for comfort.
+The bird-friendly growing method of this espresso blend is admirable, but the burnt-toast finish it left in our mouth was too bitter for comfort.

 Anyone who's spent hours nervously chugging coffee in the waiting room of an auto-repair shop will feel right at home with this understated dark roast, which is defined by a pleasant flavor void with subtle enough burnt bottom-of-the-pot taste to remind you you're actually drinking coffee.

-The overwhelming vanilla scent of this roast's aroma was enjoyable in small doses, but the sour chemical finish tasted more like lotion a divorced middle school teacher would wear than coffee.
+The overwhelming vanilla scent of this roast's aroma was enjoyable in small doses, but the sour chemical finish tasted more like cheap lotion you can buy at a drug store.
 Trader Joe's flavored coffee game is respectable, but you can definitely do a lot better than this.

 20. Zambia AA Small Lot